-Lack of functional policies that address the State's housing challenges under a grant from the Claude Worthington Benedum Foundation.
+Group.
+CommunityWorks in West Virginia convened a group of stakeholders in the planning process, under a grant from the Claude Worthington Benedum Foundation.
 The group established broad goals and policy direction related to housing policy to address the state's housing challenges.
 The framework includes five major goals, with specific recommendations for each: